min4builder/lakec/doc/compiler.md

 ## Statements

-Currently, the same as C, except for declarations.
+Currently, mostly the same as C, except for declarations and:

+Switch:

+    switch (value) {
+    case 1:
+        /* break is implicit; no fallthrough here */ case 2:
+        /* continue can be used to change that */ continue 1;
+    case 3:
+        value = 2;
+        /* can be a dynamic expression */ continue value;
+    else:
+        /* default is else */
+    }

 ## Expressions